develop-biology/language.development/README.md

 * `&` - And
 * `|` - Or

 The space is a dynamic Operator that is filled in depending on the context of where it is found.
-See the [Spacing Autofill rules](#spacing-autofill), below.
+See the [Spacing Autofill rules](#spacing-autofill) below.

 Besides those for Blocks, these are the only characters used by the Eons Language of Development.
 All other symbols (e.g. `+`, `-`, `*`, `/`, `%`, etc.) are all user defined and can be changed as thou wilt.